nickassafkirk/Cartel-Coffee/README.md

 7. In the terminal type git clone, and then paste the URL you copied in Step 3.
    This should follow the format git clone https://github.com/github-username/repository-name.git
 8. Press Enter to successfully clone the repository to your local IDE
+9. For more information on cloning from github [see this page](https://docs.github.com/en/free-pro-team@latest/github/using-git/which-remote-url-should-i-use)

 To Fork this repository: